Atlas of Oceanographic Conditions in the Strait of Georgia

 Recently, higher river flows are reflected in lower surface salinities.
 Summer silicate concentrations are also noticeably higher.
 Planktonic biomass (Chlorophyll) can vary greatly from year to year.

-Mean conditions at all depths for the Strait of Georgia.
-White lines in upper row indicate temperatures of 17ºC, above which salmonids show stress, and in the third row O2 concentrations of 187 μM (or 6ppm), below which salmonids show stress.
-They are squeezed into a narrow depth range in late summer!
+White lines in upper (temperature) subplot indicate temperatures of 17ºC, above which salmonids show stress, and in the third row O2 concentrations of 187 μM (or 6ppm), below which salmonids also show stress.
+Even though the Strait can be up to 400m deep, salmonids are squeezed into a narrow depth range of only about 15m in late summer!
+The lowest row shows Chlorophyll concentrations, which are a measure of the amount of phytoplankton - the base of foodwebs that fish rely on (and are part of).

-Deeper waters were somewhat warmer (and slightly fresher) in 2015 and 2016 in the aftermath of the marine heatwave known as the "Pacific Blob".
+Deeper waters were somewhat warmer (and slightly fresher) in 2015 and 2016 in the aftermath of the marine heatwave known as the "Pacific Blob", but warmer and slightly saltier in 2019.
+2022 was relatively cool, and both the last years have been relatively productive for phytoplankton.

 To take a closer look at the regional and seasonal variation, interannual variation and methods, follow the thumbnails below for Hydrography, Nutrients, Harmful Algae, and Zooplankton data.